lightning/bolts/04-onion-routing.md

 The origin node can detect the sender of the error message by matching the `hmac` field with the computed HMAC.

+The association between the forward and return packets is handled outside of this onion routing protocol, e.g. via association with an HTLC in a payment channel.

+### Requirements

+The _erring node_:
+  - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
+    - Note: this value is 118 bytes longer than the longest currently-defined message.

-The origin node:
+The _origin node_:
   - once the return message has been decrypted:
     - SHOULD store a copy of the message.
     - SHOULD continue decrypting, until the loop has been repeated 20 times.
     - SHOULD use constant `ammag` and `um` keys to obfuscate the route length.

-The association between the forward and return packets is handled outside of this onion routing protocol, e.g. via association with an HTLC in a payment channel.

 ## Failure Messages

 The failure message encapsulated in `failuremsg` has an identical format as a normal message: a 2-byte type `failure_code` followed by data applicable to that type.
-Following is a list of the currently supported `failure_code` values and their required use cases.
+Below is a list of the currently supported `failure_code` values, followed by their use case requirements.

 Notice that the `failure_code`s are not of the same type as other message types, defined in other BOLTs, as they are not sent directly on the transport layer